While similar in nature, grand theft vs burglary are two completely separate crimes based upon the circumstances of the crime.

 Grand Theft Charges: Grand Theft, unlike burglary, does not have to involve entering into a home or establishment.
 Grand theft occurs when an individual knowingly and intentionally obtains or uses property of another without the victim's consent or knowledge of a value over $300.00.
 Theft may also be the act of depriving the victim the right to the property or the ability to benefit from the property.
 Grand theft is considered to be a third degree felony and may be punishable up to 5 years in prison.

-Cohen Grossman, Attorneys at Law is a law firm which possesses the experience and resources necessary to effectively guide you through each and every aspect of your grand theft or burglary defense case.
+Cohen Law Group is a law firm which possesses the experience and resources necessary to effectively guide you through each and every aspect of your grand theft or burglary defense case.

 Regarding the defense of your grand theft/burglary charges, as your Orlando Grand Theft/Burglary Defense Attorney, we will fight to ensure your legal rights are protected in an effort to successful resolve your legal situation in the best possible manner, will will: